Charli Grant

-Charlotte Layne Grant (born 20 September 2001) is an Australian professional women's footballer who plays as a defender for Vittsjö GIK in the Damallsvenskan and for Australia women's national soccer team internationally.
+Charlotte Layne Grant (born 20 September 2001) is an Australian professional soccer player who plays as a defender for Women's Super League club Tottenham Hotspur and the Australia national team.

 Club career

+Adelaide United

 In October 2018, Grant signed for Adelaide United along with United States international, Amber Brooks.
 She made her Adelaide debut on 18 November 2018, being replaced by Fanndís Friðriksdóttir in a 1–0 win over Brisbane Roar.

+Rosengård

 In April 2021, Grant went overseas, joining Swedish Damallsvenskan club Rosengård.

+Vittsjö

+In August 2022, Grant went on loan to fellow Swedish club Vittsjö before permanently moving to the club in January 2023.
+On 15 November 2023, Grant announced she would be departing the club.

+Tottenham Hotspur

+In January 2024 after the expiration of her contract she joined Tottenham Hotspur on a contract until 2026.
+On 14 January she made her debut for the club in the 3-2 FA Cup victory over Sheffield United, playing the entire match.

 International career

 In September 2021, Grant made her debut for the Australian senior team in a friendly against the Republic of Ireland.

 Grant was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the bronze medal they were beaten by the USA.

+At the 2022 AFF Women's Championship, the defender captained the Australia women's national under-23 soccer team (U23 Matildas) for their first-ever matches in July in the Philippines, where they competed against senior national women's squads.
+In April 2023, Grant scored her first international goal for the Matidas in a 2–0 win over England in a friendly.

+Personal life

+Grant announced via Instagram in December 2024 she was engaged to Lachlan Cameron.

+Two of Grant's best friends are fellow Matildas Kyra Cooney-Cross and Katrina Gorry (of whom she describes as a "second mum", with her daughter Harper as like a sister).
+She describes fellow Matildas defenders Ellie Carpenter and Steph Catley as her biggest role models.